North Platte wins Best of the West speech meet

 There were 14 teams in the competition with Ogallala finishing second.
 North Platte boasted two champions — Levi Luenenborg and Joseph Roeder in duet acting and Hunter Hothan in extemporaneous speaking.

-“Throughout the season we repeatedly lost to the same small number of schools,” Scott King, coach, said.
+“Throughout the season we repeatedly lost to the same small number of schools,” coach Scott King said.
 “But the depth of talent on our team was able to finally change the outcome as we had 29 finalists on the day, placing someone in every event.”

 The NPHS speech team has three events left on the schedule — at Lincoln Southwest on March 4 for district competition; March 7 for a “Drama and Dessert” fundraiser and public performance of the state qualifiers; and State Speech in Kearney on March 15.